 Peace Corps.
-The Peace Corps expects to have more than 2,700 Peace Corps Volunteers (PCVs) serving in 26 sub-Saharan countries by the end of FY2005, up from an estimated 1,900 in 2002, because of the Administration's Peace Corps expansion program.
-(For further information, see CRS Report RS21168, The Peace Corps: Current Issues, by Curt Tarnoff.)
-Under the Peace Corps Act (P.L.
+The Peace Corps had an estimated 2,700 Peace Corps Volunteers (PCVs) serving in 26 sub-Saharan countries in 2005, up from an estimated 1,900 in 2002, because of the Administration's Peace Corps expansion program.3 Under the Peace Corps Act (P.L.
 87-293), volunteers are to help the poorest people meet their basic needs, to promote a better understanding of the American people, and to promote a better understanding of other peoples on the part of Americans.

-Security Assistance.
+Security Assistance and Economic Support Fund.
 The security assistance program in Africa, which had declined with the end of the Cold War, has expanded in recent years, primarily in response to widening conflict and political instability in Africa.
 Economic Support Fund aid has been used to support economic reform in Nigeria, a "safe skies" program to improve African air traffic safety, human rights and democracy education, and other objectives.
 ESF aid is also helping strategic partners in the war on terrorism through cooperation on border control, freezing terrorist assets, implementation of the peace agreement in southern Sudan, and other activities.
 In addition, the Defense Department conducts AIDS prevention education programs, primarily with African militaries.